ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-James, a negro, and Henry Salzner, a
-white man, were lynched here by an
-infuriated mob of 5000, and more
-hangings are to follow as a result of
-the murder of Anna Pelley last Mon­
 day.
 James was killed and burned af
 ter he had confessed the murder of
 the shopgirl and implicated another